Nanny Taxes & Payroll in Vermont

 Nanny Taxes At a Glance

-Overtime Rules: Household employees in Vermont are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees and or when work is performed on a holiday.
+Overtime Rules: Household employees in Vermont must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

-Paid Leave Laws: In Vermont, household employers can participate in the voluntary Vermont Family and Medical Leave Insurance Plan.
+Paid Leave Laws: In Vermont, household employers must comply with the Vermont Earned Sick Time Act and may participate in the voluntary Vermont Family and Medical Leave Insurance Plan.

 Minimum Wage

-Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Vermont’s state minimum wage of $14.01/hour applies.
-The state minimum wage rate is reviewed annually and will increase by either five percent or by the percentage increase of the Consumer Price Index.
+Household employees must be paid at least the highest applicable federal, state, or local minimum wage rate.
+Vermont’s minimum wage rate of $14.42/hour applies.

 Overtime Pay Rules